4lm/trailer/README.md

 ### django-bootstrap4 and django-icons

 This project uses Bootstrap 4 and FontAwesome icons, which are integrated via template tags of the two Django apps [django-bootstrap4](https://pypi.org/project/django-bootstrap4/) and [django-icons](https://pypi.org/project/django-icons/).

+### django-cookie-law

+For the cookie law notice this project uses [django-cookie-law](https://pypi.org/project/django-cookie-law/).

 ### django-crispy-forms